vincent-petithory/as3-gnuant/README.md

 thought of switching to it).
 But you may not be satisfied by your current build system, or it may lack some functionalities (e.g it does not generate tar.gz distribution files automatically).
+In that case, maybe you should choose switch, but it's up to you.

-Why choosing this build system, and not another one ?
+ * Why choosing this build system, and not another one ?
 This build system uses gnu standard target names and behavior, which has those two advantages :